 If you are looking to sell your website, the good news is that website valuation is really simple.
 Almost like child’s play.
-But the real task is in making sure that you sell your website for at least its minimum valuation.
+But the real task is to make sure that you sell your website for at least its minimum valuation.
 Even better if you can get the maximum fee or more.

 1. Asset Value